-RE: 2025 Legislative Session -- Week 4 Summary
+RE: 2025 Legislative Session -- Week 7 Summary

 The Florida Legislature convened its 60-day 2025 legislative session on March 4 and will end on May 2.
-Committees and subcommittees will hold hearings during the first five to seven weeks of session, after which the action moves to the floor.
-With four weeks of committee meetings completed, there are five weeks remaining in the session.
+Committee action is winding down as bills move to the floor.
+With seven weeks of committee meetings completed, there are two weeks remaining in the session.
+With the session almost over, and committee action complete, any bills that have not been heard in committee by this point are most likely dead for the session.